DoctorWoot420/resurgence-launcher/README.md

         QT_VERSION=5.13.0
         GOPATH=C:\Users\woahc\go
         Path = ...
 C:\Program Files\Go\bin ... (only relevant one I see)
+        note that qmake doesn't work  for me but I saw it in a ton of documentation and it threw me on the wrong path.  qtdeploy can work when qmake doesnt.

 - Proceed with the remaining install steps from therecipe/qt